testcontainers/testcontainers-native/README.md

 > **WARNING**: This is a prototype.
 > There is a lot to do before it can be distributed and used in production,
 > see the GitHub Issues.
-> The plan is to build a proper distributable with a CMake proper structure,
+> The plan is to provide vcpkg and Conan packages, now it is an importable CMake project.
-> have proper Cpp Unit integrations,
-> and have the library published to Conan.
 > A feasible level of feature parity with Testcontainers Go is needed too,
 > hence a lot of wrapper coding.
 > Contributions are welcome!